liballeg/allegro5/README_android.txt

 debugging enabled on your device.
 This can be quite involved, so please refer to the Android tool documentation.

- *  If your app has already been installed once already, you need to uninstall it first.
-That can either be done from the device itself, or using this
+ *  If your app has already been installed once already, you may want to uninstall it first.
+That can either be done from the device itself, or using this command:
-    command:

         adb -d uninstall your.package.name